This post may contain affiliate links. Read our disclosure policy here.

 How to Pack Bell Pepper Nachos for Lunch

 If you plan to pack these for a fun lunch, don’t add the sour cream and guacamole right away.
-Instead, pack the nachos into a lunch container and the guacamole and sour cream into lidded sauce containers.
+Instead, pack the nachos into a lunch container and pack the guacamole and sour cream into lidded sauce containers.
 This way everything will stay fresh and the condiments can be added right before eating.

 Heads up, these don’t stay hot in a simple lunch container, but that’s okay, they are still delicious at room temperature.
 The peppers won’t be soggy and they are easy to pick up and eat.